pulumi/pulumi-hugo/themes/default/content/blog/top-5-things-for-azure-devs-intro/index.md

 ![Devops architecture](./image1.png)

-If you're deploying applications on Azure Functions, virtual machines, AKS, or provisioning infrastructure, the build process should be.
+If you're deploying applications on Azure Functions, virtual machines, AKS, or provisioning infrastructure, the build process should be automated.
 Azure offers a range of services such as Azure Container Registry, AKS, and Azure Cosmos DB that can integrate with popular CI/CD pipelines like Azure DevOps, Jenkins, Github, and TeamCity.

 If you're interested in using Azure DevOps to automate infrastructure and application delivery, stay tuned!